📱 Kids Mobile Impact Calculator – Check Mobile Impact on Children

 Example Daily Plan

-Here’s a sample routine for your 12-year-old:
+Here’s a sample routine for your 12-year-old to build healthy digital habits:

 It’s better to build trust.
 Let them know you'll check together.
-Say, β€œLet’s review your apps weekly, just like we check notebooks.”
+Say, “Let’s review your apps weekly, just like we check notebooks.”
+This builds healthy parent-child digital trust.

-A mobile phone is not a toy β€” it’s a tool.
-If given at the right age, with the right guidance, it can help your child grow smarter, safer, and more confident in this digital age.
+A mobile phone is not a toy — it’s a tool.
+If given at the right age, with the right guidance, it can support healthy screen time and digital growth.
+Always monitor mobile impact on children with care.
+The best approach is education, not restriction — teach kids to make wise digital choices.

 Don’t stress.
 Talk, guide, and be involved.
-Remember, you’re not just handing over a device β€” you’re shaping digital habits that’ll stay with them for life.
+Remember, you’re not just handing over a device — you’re shaping digital habits that’ll stay with them for life.

-πŸ”— Related Health Tools
+🔗 Related Health Tools

 Share this cool tool with your known too